jeffreykegler/personal/timeline.md

 Steven Kleene discovers regular expressions, a very handy notation for Markov chains.
-It will turn out that the mathematical objects being studied as finite state automata are equivalent to Markov chains.
+It will turn out that other mathematical objects being studied are equivalent to regular expressions: the various finite state automata;
-Also equivalent are some of the objects being studied as neural nets.
+and some of the objects being studied as neural nets.
-And therefore regular expressions are equivalent to all of them.

 # 1957: Chomsky publishes "Syntactic Structures"

 Noam Chomsky publishes
 *Syntactic Structures*,
-one of the most influential books of all time.
+one of the most important books of all time.
 The orthodoxy in 1957 is structural linguistics which argues, with Sherlock Holmes, that
 "it is a capital mistake to theorize in advance of the facts".